The Simplicity of Physical Laws: Epistemic Fundamentality

-Does Guide-to-Lawhood follow from the metaphysical postulates of BSA?
-The answer is no. To see this, let us recall the comparison between $T_{M1}$ and $T_{M2}$.
-Following Guide-to-Lawhood, a Humean scientist living in a world with Maxwellian data would (and should) prefer $T_{M1}$ to $T_{M2}$ because the laws of $T_{M1}$ are simpler.
-However, on BSA, it is metaphysically possible that the actual ontology does not include fields.
-If that is the actual mosaic, the best system may in fact correspond to the enormously complicated laws of $T_{M2}$.
-It follows that what counts as the actual best system on the BSA may differ from what we should accept as the best system according to Guide-to-Lawhood.
+To begin, recall the comparison between $T_{M1}$ and $T_{M2}$.
+According to PNS, a Humean scientist living in a world with Maxwellian data should prefer $T_{M1}$ to $T_{M2}$ because the laws of $T_{M1}$ are simpler.
+However, in BSA, it is metaphysically possible that the actual ontology contains no fields.
+If that is the case, the best system will correspond to the highly complex laws of $T_{M2}$.
+This implies that the best system of the mosaic may differ from what we \textit{should} accept as the best system given our evidence.

-There is no inconsistency, because \textit{what the laws are} can differ from \textit{what we should believe about what the laws are}.
-Hence, defenders of BSA are in a similar epistemic situation as defenders of MinP.
-Even if the nomology of $T_{M2}$ represents the actual governing laws, a defender of MinP would and should regard $T_{M1}$ as more likely than $T_{M2}$.
-Humeans and non-Humeans can be mistaken about physical reality, even when they are completely rational.
-That is a feature and not a bug, because nomic realists should be fallible.
+There is no contradiction here because \textit{what the laws are} can differ from \textit{what we should believe the laws are}.
+Thus, defenders of BSA find themselves in a similar epistemic position as defenders of MinP.
+Even if the laws of $T_{M2}$ represents the actual governing laws, a defender of MinP would still, and should still, regard $T_{M1}$ as more likely.
+Both Humeans and non-Humeans can be mistaken about physical reality even when acting completely rationally.
+This is a feature, not a bug---nomic realists must accept that they are fallible.

+This observation has implications for a prominent argument against non-Humeanism.
+According to an influential view, Humeanism enjoys an epistemic advantage over non-Humeanism because it offers better epistemic access to laws.\footnote{See, for instance, \cite{earman2005contact} and \cite{roberts2008law}.
+For a related argument concerning the epistemic inaccessibility of dispositional properties, see \cite{SchwarzKnowing2023}.} The argument suggests that because the Humean mosaic is all that we can empirically access---and because laws supervene on the mosaic---Humeanism secures a more direct epistemic link to laws than non-Humeanism, which postulates additional facts about laws that are empirically undecidable.